 Grant Program Details

-- Applicants may apply for no more than one grant.
-Applicants must limit their funding request to no more than two program areas.
+- Minimum Grant: $50,000 to a maximum grant: $250,000.
+Applicants may apply for no more than one grant.
+Applicants must limit their funding request to supporting a maximum of one training program areas.
+Applicants seeking support of Innovation Pathway programs are limited to a maximum of $75,000.

-- Successful applicants from a prior year are eligible but will be expected to have completed their projects or be near completion.
-However, preference may be given to applicants who have not received or received limited Skills Capital Grant funding in the past.
+- Successful applicants from prior funding are eligible but will be expected to have completed their projects or be near completion prior to award date (submitted for reimbursement).
+However, preference may be given to applicants who have not received or received limited Skills Capital Grant funding in the recent past

 B. Review of Applications